gkonchady/NewsFeed/README.md

 # NewsFeed

-App written in Objective C which gets News Feeds from different news sources.
+App written in Objective C which gets news feeds from different news sources.